Karsei/Karsei/README.md

 Backend programmer in Gabia Inc. (2018.07 ~ )

-> I had used BitBucket for private repositories since 2012 and at now uses Github and self-hosted GitLab in company
+> I had used BitBucket for private repositories since 2012.
+But now, I am using Github for myself and self-hosted GitLab in company

 ![Stats](https://github-readme-stats.vercel.app/api?username=karsei&show_icons=true&theme=tokyonight)